 (See the Additional Information for Health Sciences Applicants (Definitions and Regulations

 ) section of the calendar or under the Admissions Regulations section of our website for details.)

-**Acceptance of the Certificate of Conduct (Criminal Record and Vulnerable Sector Check) is at the discretion of the Health Authority of which clinical practicum is being sought.
+*Acceptance of the Certificate of Conduct (Criminal Record) is at the discretion of the organization in which the clinical practicum is being sought.

 The competitive admissions process is points-based and includes: